Phishing e-mail fraud is an ever increasing problem and this is what you need to know so you can deal with it.

 WHAT HAPPENED NEXT

-I got a text message at 10.10pm on Christmas Eve when I was on holiday in Spain to say that I needed to pay money in to my account to avoid going overdrawn.
+HSBC texted me at 10.10pm on Christmas Eve when I was on holiday in Spain to say that I needed to pay money in to my account to avoid going overdrawn.
 Over £2,100 was taken by virtue of dozens of small transactions in Malaysian Ringgits.
 I rang HSBC fraud in India and my card was cancelled with the fraudulent transactions reversed and that was that, or so I thought.

 I was returning to the UK that day and I went in to my local branch at 9am on the Saturday morning to speak to the Branch Manager.
-Even she had difficulty getting traction on this with the same idiots in India who are the only ones who can resolve these matters.
-It took 45 minutes to cut through it and after being asked a series of questions towards the end, it transpired that the transactions had been authorised with a password given by me.
+Even she had difficulty getting traction on this with the staff in India who are the only ones who can resolve these matters.
+It took 45 minutes to resolve it and after being asked a series of questions towards the end, it transpired that the transactions had been authorised with a password given by me.
 It was at that point it dawned on me that I had fallen victim to what is probably one of the oldest scams in the world now (albeit one that didn’t look at all suspicious).

 This is what is referred to as a service failure.